mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 yarn start
 ```

-## 2. Set up the Provider
+## 2. Set up the `CssVarsProvider`

-Open `src/App.js` and replace with this snippet.
-You should see the text `Hello from Joy` on your browser.
+Open `src/App.js` and replace it with the code snippet below.
+You should see the text `Hello from Joy` being rendered on your browser.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';